Best daily deals

 Further down in the app is also where you can choose the function of the custom button on the left ear cup.
 You can choose between having it instantly access Alexa or Google Assistant at the press of the button.

-Yes, this headset supports multiple connections but only if you use one device for music playback and the other for talking.
-This is useful if you’re listening to music at your desk but then get a call on your smartphone.
-As long as you’re connected to both devices the audio should automatically switch from the computer to your smartphone when you answer the call.
+Yes, this headset supports multiple connections, but only if you use one device for music playback and the other for talking.
+This is useful if you listen to music at your desk but then get a call on your smartphone.
+As long as you’re connected to both devices, the audio should automatically switch from the computer to your smartphone when you answer the call.

-So while you won’t be able to switch between the two while listening to music like you can on the Sony WH-1000XM4 or the Microsoft Surface Headphones 2, this is still a useful function most people will enjoy.
+So, while you won’t be able to switch between the two while listening to music like you can on the Sony WH-1000XM4 or the Microsoft Surface Headphones 2, this is still a helpful function that most people will enjoy.

 What is the battery life of the Sony WH-XB900N?

-Sony claims a battery life of 30 hours of constant playback with active noise canceling turned on, and under our standard testing conditions, the headset lasts 37 hours, 22 minutes of constant playback at an output that peaks at 75dB(SPL).
+Sony claims a battery life of 30 hours of constant playback with active noise canceling turned on, and under our standard testing conditions, the headset lasts 37 hours and 22 minutes of continuous playback at an output that peaks at 75dB(SPL).

 Pictured is the 3.5mm input and USB-C input of the Sony WHXB900N

-Thankfully, these charge via USB-C so if you have a newer Android phone you won’t need to carry two different cables.
+Thankfully, these charge via USB-C, so you won’t need to carry two different cables if you have a newer Android phone.

-This charges via USB-C so you can charge it back up with the same cable that comes with most phones nowadays.
-On top of that, it has a 3.5mm input and comes with an audio cable so you can still use it if the battery runs dry.
+This charges via USB-C, so you can charge it back up with the same cable that comes with most phones nowadays.
+It also has a 3.5mm input and comes with an audio cable, so you can still use it if the battery runs dry.

 How well does the Sony WH-XB900N cancel noise?